amzn/style-dictionary/docs/src/content/docs/reference/Utils/DTCG.md

 ---
-title: Design Token Community Group
+title: Design Tokens Community Group
 ---

-These utilities have to do with the [Design Token Community Group Draft spec](https://design-tokens.github.io/community-group/format/).
+These utilities have to do with the [Design Tokens W3C Community Group specification](https://tr.designtokens.org/format/).

-For converting a ZIP or JSON tokens file to DTCG format, use the button below:
+For converting a ZIP or JSON tokens file to the DTCG format, use the button below:

 <sd-dtcg-convert></sd-dtcg-convert>